-Parameter FY 2023-24 FY 2022-23 Water withdrawal by source (in kilolitres) (i) Surface water (ii) Groundwater (iii) Third party water Our plants are situated in regions where (iv) Seawater / desalinated water water availability is not t a concern.
-This (v) Others deliberate choice of I locations is part Total volume of water withdrawal (in kilolitres) of our commitment to responsible Total volume of water consumption (in kilolitres) resource management , ensuring that Water intensity per rupee of turnover (Water consumed / our operations have m inimal impact on turnover) water-stressed areas.
+Parameter FY 2023-24 FY 2022-23 Water withdrawal by source (in kilolitres) (i) Surface water (ii) Groundwater (iii) Third party water Our plants are situated in regions where (iv) Seawater / desalinated water water availability is not water availability is not a concern.
+This (v) Others deliberate choice of locations is part of our commitment to responsible Total volume of water withdrawal (in kilolitres) Total volume of water consumption (in kilolitres) resource management , ensuring that Water intensity per rupee of turnover (Water consumed / our operations have m inimal impact on turnover) water-stressed areas.
 Water intensity (optional) - the relevant metric may be selected - by the entity